julyfun/how-to/template.md

     - author: As in the problem
     - edited date: As in the problem
     - verified environment: As in the problem
-    - assume you know: _No assumption_
+    - assume readers know: _No assumption_

 - ref: >>>